top of page

 emotions, male behavior and female behavior.

-of sculptures, which - hopefully - is be part of the exhibition.
-This exhibition idea was born
+of sculptures made by her, which - hopefully - are part of the exhibition.

-from the particular sculptural style of the Bulgarian sculptress, in which the “bodies” - in
+Mu exhibition project was born from the particular sculptural style of Vaska Emanuilova, in which

 Statment solo exhibition Man, Woman and in-between